 We created a special .exe file that must be set to run at log on.
 This file sends the command to load the Desktop as soon as the Start screen starts loading.
 Therefore, in a matter of seconds, you are automatically taken to the Desktop.

 Below you can see a video of how things work.

 The great thing about our solution is that it has no side effects and it should continue to work even if Microsoft makes further updates to block solutions that make Windows 8 boot directly to the Desktop.

 We also have an alternate solution, shared at the end of the article, just in case the first doesn't work that well for you.

-Similarly to the solution from How-To Geek, you need to create a scheduled task that runs at every log on and launches the special file we provide.
-But first, download the archive we provide at the bottom of this article and extract the file inside.
+Similarly to the solution from How-To Geek, you need to create a scheduled task that runs at every log on and launches a special file we provide.
+But first, download the archive found at the bottom of this article and extract the file inside.